Plantar Fasciitis and Foot Pain in Nursing

 Because this has been identified as a particular problem for nurses, your choice of shoes can help prevent the pain of plantar fasciitis.

 You need shoes that are cushioned and soft; shoes that don’t provide support and cushioning are only going to cause problems.

 In addition, you should have proper heel support built into the shoe and excellent arch support as well.

 If your shoes do not have these features, you can use orthotics to prevent plantar fasciitis.
 Orthotics are inserts that are put in the shoe to provide support.

-First, you want a cushioned heel to prevent the repetitive stress on the insertion point of the plantar fascia.
+Firstly, you want a cushioned heel to prevent repetitive stress on the insertion point of the plantar fascia.
 This can help prevent microtears.

 It is best to have a custom orthotic created by a podiatrist, but over-the-counter orthotics can do in a pinch, or for prevention purposes.

 There are many treatment options available for plantar foot pain, all with varying effectiveness, but efficacy is not the only factor you might want to keep in mind when considering your options.

 Different medications and procedures are going to work with different patient outlooks, volumes of function and recovery times.
 Some options simply mask symptoms, which might be okay for some, while other treatments are more curative and will address the problem at its root.

 Sometimes, no matter how careful you are or how supportive the shoe is, you might still manage to tear your plantar fascia.
 There are a number of options that may be considered in treating plantar fasciitis: